hassd973/AGLM/README.md

 Open `frontend/index.html` to view the full interactive brand kit.
 Open `brand-guide.html` for a concise logo/color overview suitable for client review.

+## Updates

+- Social templates now accept uploaded photos or videos, let you overlay AGLM logos and custom text, support multiple aspect ratios, and export images.
+Video uploads are limited to 15 seconds.
+- The photo tool's camera can cycle through brand colors with an overlay to help match the shooting environment.

 ## Deploying on Render

 1. Push this repository to GitHub.